World-leading research at Newcastle University feeds into our undergraduate computer science degrees.

 We were ranked 1st for Impact in REF2014 UoA 11.

-The majority of our undergraduate degrees are accredited by the British Computer Society.
-This exempts you from further examinations if you decide to apply for Chartered Engineer status after graduating.
+We seek British Computer Society (BCS) accreditation for our degrees so you can be assured that you will graduate with a degree that meets the standard set by the IT industry and exempts you from further examinations if you decide to apply for Chartered Engineer status after graduating.

 We are proud to have achieved a Gold Award in the UK Teaching Excellence Framework (TEF).